 LIBOR Litigation.
-[SUBJECT TO REVIEW/UPDATE BY LITIGATION COUNSEL] The Authority has entered into interest rate swap contracts under which periodic payments to the Authority are calculated based on the London InterBank Offered Rate for the U.S. dollar ("LIBOR").
-LIBOR is a benchmark rate that was (during the period relevant to the Authority's claims referenced below) calculated using an average of daily submissions by a panel of international banks regarding the rates at which they were prepared to lend unsecured funds to one another.
+[UPDATE BEFORE POS POSTS] [The Authority has entered into interest rate swap contracts under which periodic payments to the Authority are calculated based on the London InterBank Offered Rate for the U.S. dollar ("LIBOR").
+LIBOR is a benchmark rate calculated using an average of daily submissions by a panel of international banks regarding the rates at which they are prepared to lend unsecured funds to one another.

 On March 31, 2014, the Authority initiated litigation in the United States District Court for the Northern District of California seeking recovery for damages allegedly suffered by the Authority under interest rate swap contracts with certain of the panel banks and other counterparties, resulting from the alleged manipulation of LIBOR between August 2007 and May 2010 (the "LIBOR Litigation").
 The LIBOR Litigation is currently pending in the United States District Court for the Southern District of New York, where that case and cases initiated by numerous other plaintiffs were transferred and coordinated for pretrial proceedings along with related cases that were filed in that District.
 The Authority filed an amended complaint in October 2014.
 The complaint asserts claims under federal and state law against 25 defendants, consisting primarily of banks that were on the LIBOR panel during the relevant period.
 The Authority's claims arise from the banks' alleged suppression of LIBOR through making daily submissions that did not accurately reflect their expected borrowing rates.
-The Authority further alleges that the banks' suppression of LIBOR through making daily submissions that did not accurately reflect their expected borrowing rates.
 The Authority further alleges that the banks' suppression of LIBOR caused the Authority to receive lower payments than it was entitled to under its interest rate swap agreements.